 Taxes are not usually a subject people are eager to discuss.
 However, H&R Block has leveraged a number of savvy advertising tactics to reach their customers during this less-than-fun time of year – even amid the pandemic.
-In a conversation between Andrew Martinson, Senior Marketing Manager and H&R Block and Jes Santoro, SVP, Advanced TV and Video at Cadent, Andrew shares how years of preparation enabled H&R Block to act flexibly and pivot quickly, as well as how they’re approaching today’s TV landscape.
+In a conversation between Andrew Martinson, Senior Marketing Manager, H&R Block, and Jes Santoro, SVP, Advanced TV and Video at Cadent, Andrew shares how years of preparation enabled H&R Block to act flexibly and pivot quickly, as well as how they’re approaching today’s TV landscape.

 Catch a video of the full session, and a recap of the conversation, below.

 This year’s tax season was unique for a number of reasons, namely, because for the first time in recent history, the deadline shifted back.
 While this may have been a relief for consumers, it had the potential to wreak havoc on businesses such as H&R Block.
 Unlike other financial institutions, their messaging has a definitive sell-by date.
 As Andrew described, “we have such a small window of time to make an impact on people’s lives and our business being accessed.”
 For H&R Block, at a time when they would typically be using the first quarter of the year to drive consumers to their brick and mortar locations, lockdowns and a new tax deadline meant the need for many changes and quick turnarounds.

 Fortunately, H&R Block’s alignment with strategic creative and technology partners allowed for nimble changes in their advertising plan.
 For instance, limitations on retail meant foot traffic was no longer the primary KPI.
 Instead, messaging shifted to, “We’re going to talk to you about our DIY component, or virtual offerings.
 While you can still get served by a tax pro, but in a different way.”